Heather Petersen - CEO and Founder

 Mr. Nuñez’s sense of humor and easy-going nature, as well as his exceptional way of retaining industry knowledge, make him an asset to National Merchants Association.
 “I enjoy being the go-to knowledge base for risk information,” Mr. Nuñez claims.
 “I can’t wait to learn more.
 My career goals include becoming CPP (Certified Payments Professional) and Microbilt Certified, as well as get the opportunity to participate in any industry training in order to benefit NMA’s merchants.”

-Lindsay Sugarman - Copywriter
+Lindsay Sugarman - Marketing

 “National Merchants Association is the type of company that is innovative and advancing just as fast as the payments industry is.
 I’m happy to be a part of a company that makes ongoing enhancement a priority,” Lindsay Sugarman, Copywriter for National Merchants Association, says about the company.